QR Codes: How to generate and use them for your business.

 How to generate a QR code for payments

 As more businesses open, customers are expecting more touch-free ways to complete their purchase.
-Square QR codes can help you accept payments and reduce contact between customers and staff.
+Square QR code generator can help you create a QR code and accept payments and reduce contact between customers and staff.
 Here’s how to get started.

 1. Provide contactless payment in-person via Square POS